-Koh Kood is far too large for you to be able to walk from beach to beach easily, it’s around 25 Kms long and 12 Kms wide, making it the fifth largest island in Thailand.

-It’s appearance is that of a smaller less developed Koh Chang.
+It’s appearance is that of a smaller, less developed Koh Chang.
 With jungle clad mountains inland and beaches dotted along the west coast.
+Koh Kood is far too large for you to be able to walk from beach to beach easily.
+It’s around 25 Kms long and 12 Kms wide, making it the fifth largest island in Thailand.

 But despite the size, there isn’t much in the way of public transport.
-Many resorts are located down dirt tracks, well off the main road and when you get to the main road you’ll find there are very few shops, bars or restaurants anywhere.
-You won’t find any 7-eleven minimarts, beer bars, tailors shops or other trappings of mass tourism here.
+Many resorts are located down dirt tracks, well off the main road, in the middle of nowhere.
+So if you leave your resort and walk as far as the road, you’ll find there are very few shops, bars or restaurants anywhere.
+You won’t find any 7-eleven mini-marts, beer bars, tailors shops or other trappings of mass tourism here either.

 The local population is estimated at under 2,500, so there aren’t any towns on the island.
 But there are four main built up areas.
 These are the fishing communities in Ao Salat, in the northeast and Ao Noi, in the south east.
 The hospital, police and local government offices are all located in the Klong Hin Dam area, on the west coast.
 The east of the island is inaccessible and inhabited.
 Dotted around the centre of the island are a handful of waterfalls which are all free to visit and great for a cooling dip.

 The main beaches are spread out along the west and south coasts of the island and there are now over 50 places to stay.
 These range from Soneva Kiri, a super luxury 100,000 Baht/ night six star resort to homestays in fishing communities.